pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

 1. A new commit triggers a Git hook.

-      Typically, Pachyderm users store the following artifacts in a Git repository:
+      Typically, MLDM users store the following artifacts in a Git repository:

       * A Dockerfile that you use to build local images.